DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-eks.md

 ### Starting the cluster

-If you don't already have a EKS cluster that you want to re-use, create one by running the following command, replacing `<CLUSTER_NAME>` with the name you want to use:
+If you don't already have an EKS cluster that you want to re-use, create one by running the following command, replacing `<CLUSTER_NAME>` with the name you want to use:

 {{< code-block lang="sh" >}}
 eksctl create cluster --name <CLUSTER_NAME>{{< /code-block >}}

-This creates an EKS cluster with a managed nodegroup to allow for pods to be deployed on.
+This creates an EKS cluster with a managed nodegroup where you can deploy pods.
 Read [the eksctl documentation on creating clusters][16] for more information on troubleshooting and configuration.
-If you're using a cluster created another way (for example by the AWS web console), ensure that the cluster is connected to your local `kubeconfig` file as described in that eksctl documentation.
+If you're using a cluster created another way (for example by the AWS web console), ensure that the cluster is connected to your local `kubeconfig` file as described in the eksctl documentation.

 Creating the clusters may take 15 to 20 minutes to complete.
 Continue to other steps while waiting for the cluster to finish creation.